DavidCEllis/SplitGuides/readme.md

   * Base font size
   * Default text and background colour
   * HTML (Jinja2) template and CSS files to use for rendering

+## Dependencies ##
+pyside2 - QT Gui Bindings
+jinja2 - Templating for the notes page bleach - Cleaning HTML to help protect if someone decided to make notes with a malicious script flask - Handling the server version attrs -

 ---